vanilla/docs/content/developer/framework/apiv2/resource-routing.md

 ## Parameters

-When you add parameters to your methods they get mapped from the URLs path.
+When you add parameters to your methods they get mapped from the URL's path.
 This is usually how you add a record's ID to your RESTful API.
 For example, you can map GET /comments/123 to CommentsApiController::get($id).

 *Note: In previous versions of Vanilla's API, method parameters were also mapped from the query string.
 This is no longer the case so make sure to keep this in mind if you are upgrading older endpoints.*